techidaily/site-facebook/source/_posts/modify-contact-settings-in-facebook-account.md

 ![Photo of someone using Facebook on their laptop](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/12/pexels-luca-sammarco-6162932-(1).jpg)

  There are a few reasons why you might want to update your email or phone number on Facebook.
 Chances are, you have changed your email address or phone number since you first signed up for Facebook.
-Updating your contact details ensures that you're able to[reset your password on Facebook](https://www.makeuseof.com/how-to-reset-facebook-password-forgot/) should you ever forget it.
+Updating your contact details ensures that you're able to [reset your password on Facebook](https://www.makeuseof.com/how-to-reset-facebook-password-forgot/) should you ever forget it.

  Another reason why you might want to update your email or phone number is if you are moving or traveling and will be using a new email address or phone number temporarily.
 Whatever the reason, updating your information is easy to do and can be done in just a few minutes.